kirbycope/iot-edge-raspberry-pi/README.md

    - This value is stored in `./modules/{module-name}/module.json`
 1. You should be prompted to store your credentials in a .git ignored .env file
 1. Right-click the `deployment.template.json` file and select 'Build IoT Edge Solution'
    - Note this process takes a while
    - Sign-out of Docker Desktop if you have an authentication error from ubuntu:xenial
 1. Right-click the `deployment.template.json` file and select 'Generate IoT Edge Deployment Manifest'
-1. Right-click the ``
+1. Right-click the `./config/deployment.amd64.json` file and select 'Create Deployment for Single Device'
+1. Select the registered simulated device from your hub
+1. In the Azure IoT Hub Devices extension pane, right-click your simulated device and select 'Start Monitoring D2C Message'
+   - This will show the messages being sent from the *D*evice *2* the *C*loud